solidi/learning-notes/mentoring/philosophies.md

 1. "Wisdom is the skilled application of truth." - Unknown
 1. "Show me your habits and I'll show you your future." - Mark Batterson
 1. "It doesn't need to be perfect to be wonderful." - Unknown
+1. "With four parameters I can fit an elephant, and with five I can make him wiggle his trunk." - John von Neumann